Xiaoran0529/9105group/README.md

 // Users will land on the page that looks like a 2D escape game map, with Perlin-generated strips representing the yellow strips and another Perlin noise-generated background representing the rising sea.
-The two strips will change color within a color limit, which will make it flash like it is a building.
+User can click to make the horizontal gates invisible and make the wave rise faster.

 //Reference:
 “A gray cloudy pattern that changes.” https://p5js.org/reference/#/p5/noise